 Denture Hygiene Is Crucial.

 Dentures can be a huge adjustment for your mouth and teeth.
 You might feel some discomfort when you first start wearing them.
 Mouth sore spots and increased saliva production are also common with denture wearers.
-The good news is this discomfort doesn’t last long once they’re correctly fitted into your soft tissues.
+The good news is that this discomfort doesn’t last long once they’re correctly fitted into your soft tissues.

-There Is an Adjustment Period.
+There is an Adjustment Period.

 How Much Do They Cost?

 Replacement dentures are a rather personal thing, so, understandably, the cost of the dental service will vary per person.
-Still, your dental prosthetist can customize and create one perfect for you with their years of experience matching denture types to patient needs which may help keep the cost of treatment down.
+Still, your dental prosthetist can customize and create one perfect for you with their years of experience matching denture types to patient needs, which may help keep the cost of treatment down.

 You can find the perfect prosthetic teeth for every need with an impressively extensive selection available regarding materials and configurations.
 Your prosthetist will consider all these variables, including how many teeth you’ll be replacing and your clinical or aesthetic needs, before providing a personalized estimate that fits your budget.

 Here’s the average price of dentures in Australia in 2021:

 |721 / 722||Flexible Denture||$1,100|